Winny Brodt-Brown: Playing career

-Team USA
+USA Hockey

 Her first exposure to USA Hockey came in 1995 with the US Junior Team and returned the following year in 1996.
 She was a participant at the USA Hockey Women's Festival in 1998, 1999, and 2000.
 She had several years experience with the United States national women's team.
 In addition, she was part of the Team USA squad that competed in the 1998 Three Nations Cup.
 She participated at the 2000 IIHF women's championships.
 The following year, in 2001 she participated in the World Championships also.
 She appeared in 5 games and registered 0 points.

 Minnesota Whitecaps

 Upon leaving the University of Minnesota, she joined the Western Women's Hockey League (WWHL) Minnesota Whitecaps in their inaugural 2004–05 season.
 In 2006, she was joined by her sister Chelsey Brodt-Rosenthal.
 They played every season with the Whitecaps, including their 2010 Clarkson Cup win, and through the team's independent years after the dissolution of the WWHL in 2011.
 Both signed contracts with the Whitecaps for its inaugural 2018–19 season in the professional Premier Hockey Federation (PHF, originally the National Women's Hockey League).
 She announced her retirement from the Whitecaps on August 16, 2022.